-Cornerstone Academy offers a variety of extra-curricular activities for students in which they may participate.
+Cornerstone Academy offers a variety of extracurricular activities for students.
 We recognize the positive benefits of student involvement in both competitive and non-competitive clubs and teams that link academic learning with real-world, hands-on activities.
 Through participation in clubs and sports, students will build strong relationships and gain a deeper understanding of how to apply academic and spiritual knowledge to everyday life.

 View the Athletics section for more information.

 Chess Club +

 The Chess Club meets once a week after school.
 Students learn the basics of the game and how to implement strategies.
 The club is available for students of all ages.
 For more information, contact firstname.lastname@example.org

 The Cornerstone Honors Chorus is an auditioned chorus for students in 8th-12th grades.
 Students in Honors Chorus are encouraged to be true worshipers in spirit and truth; to worship the Lord with gladness and enter His courts with singing!
 They are trained to be skillful leaders for the praise and worship music in weekly chapels, serve as vocal-band for the musicals, host the annual Spring Showcase, participate and perform at community events, go on Spring Tour and this year will participate with Disney’s Candlelight Processional.
 Honors Chorus meets Thursdays: Praise Band Practice noon – 1 PM; Honors Chorus vocals 1 PM – 3 PM.